-Loan and Advances
+- Loan and advances

-Investment
+- Investment

-Return
+- Return

-4.1.1.1 Analysis of Growth of Loan and Advances
+4.1.1 Analysis of Growth of Loan and Advances

 Loan and advances are the main transaction of the commercial bank.
 The major element where the banks mobilize their funds is loan and advance.
-Commercial banks mobilize their deposit in productive sector for earning profit and making the financial position of the bank better.
+Commercial banks mobilize their deposit in productive sector for earning profit and making the financial position better.
 So, increasing growth rate is necessary for increasing the return of the bank.